 Tussocks of spinifex and grasses form the general vegetation species of the region, whilst the occasional copse of short-growing eucalyptus trees indicate that water is not too far beneath the surface.
 Some of these trees are in magnificent bloom.

 Winter, or the dry season, coincides with the annual back-burn, which is done by dropping incendiary devices into selected areas from the air.
 One such burn has been done recently, and despite the denuding of vegetation from the small targetted area, we know that the Australian native flora regenerates quickly and that the burning is necessary for the dispersion and germination of seeds, which are encased in pods so hard that only fire can penetrate their outer shell.

-DAY FIVE: HALLS CREEK TO KUNUNURRA
+DAY SIX: HALLS CREEK TO KUNUNURRA

 TUESDAY, JUNE 5, 2018

 Total distance: 379 kilometres

 Accommodation: Discovery Parks Kununurra - Lakeview Dr, Kununurra WA 6743